-The -16-V to +80-V common-mode range of the INA19xA is ideal for withstanding automotive fault conditions ranging from 12 V battery reversal up to 80-V transients, since no additional protective components are needed up to those levels.
-In the event that the INA19xA is exposed to transients on the inputs in excess of its ratings, then external transient absorption with semiconductor transient absorbers (zeners or Transzorbs) are necessary.
+The -16 V to 80 V common-mode range of the INA193A is ideal for withstanding automotive fault conditions ranging from 12-V battery reversal up to 80-V transients, since no additional protective components are needed up to those levels.
+In the event that the INA193A is exposed to transients on the inputs in excess of its ratings, then external transient absorption with semiconductor transient absorbers (zeners or Transzorbs) will be necessary.
 Use of MOVs or VDRs is not recommended except when they are used in addition to a semiconductor transient absorber.
-Select the transient absorber such that it never allows the INA19xA to be exposed to transients greater than 80 V (that is, allow for transient absorber tolerance, as well as additional voltage due to transient absorber dynamic impedance).
-Despite the use of internal zener-type ESD protection, the INA19xA does not lend itself to using external resistors in series with the inputs since the internal gain resistors can vary up to ±30%.
-(If gain accuracy is not important, then resistors can be added in series with the INA19xA inputs with two equal resistors on each input.)
+Select the transient absorber such that it will never allow the INA193A to be exposed to transients greater than 80 V (that is, allow for transient absorber tolerance, as well as additional voltage due to transient absorber dynamic impedance).
+Despite the use of internal zener type ESD protection, the INA193A- does not lend itself to using external resistors in series with the inputs since the internal gain resistors can vary up to ±30% (if gain accuracy is not important, then resistors can be added in series with the INA193A inputs with two equal resistors on each input).